tensorflow/decision-forests/documentation/migration.md

 dataset.**

 The alternative solution is to use *distributed training*.
-Distributed training is a great way to increase the size of the dataset if multiple machines available.
-While all distributed algorithm are available to distribute the computation, not all of them are able to distribute the RAM usage.
+Distributed training is a great way to increase the size of the dataset if multiple machines are available.
+While all the distributed algorithms are available to distribute the computation, not all of them are able to distribute the RAM usage.
 Check the [documentation](distributed_training.md) for more details.